 This report of fire safety policies, procedures, and fire statistics is Miami University's response to the Higher Education Opportunity Act: Fire Safety Report.
+The statistics disclosed in this report are gathered from the local fire department and the Environmental Health and Safety Office.
 Learn about the policies regarding fire safety education and training programs provided to students and employees as well as rules on portable electrical appliances, smoking and open flames in residence halls.
 This information on fire safety also includes emergency procedures for evacuation and a list of contacts for reporting a fire.
 The statistics include a description of each on-campus housing facility fire safety system as well as the number of fire drills held annually.
 Pertinent safety issues for students in off-campus housing include landlord/tenant responsibilities, Oxford City housing codes, and fire prevention strategies.